 Dr.theol., Georg-August-Universität, Göttingen (1973)

-Drucilla Moore Buffington Professor of Hebrew Bible
+Drucilla Moore Buffington Professor of Hebrew Bible Emeritus

-Professor of Jewish Studies, College of Arts and Science
+Professor of Jewish Studies, Retired

 Douglas A. Knight, Drucilla Moore Buffington Professor of Hebrew Bible and Professor of Jewish Studies, earned the Dr.theol. at Georg-August-Universität, Göttingen, Germany.
 Drawing especially on sociohistorical approaches and ideological criticism, he focuses his interests within Hebrew Bible studies on the legal traditions, the Pentateuch in general, the historical and prophetic literature, ethics, history of biblical interpretation, and the social and political world of the first millennium BCE.
 He has been active in the Society of Biblical Literature and is co-founder and steering committee member of the Electronic Tools and Ancient Near Eastern Archives (ETANA).

 Major awards have come from the National Endowment for the Humanities, the Fulbright Program, the National Science Foundation, and the Association of Theological Schools in the United States and Canada.
 Vanderbilt University presented him with the Thomas Jefferson Award in 2005.

 At Vanderbilt University he was chair of the Graduate Department of Religion during 1999-2004 and co-director and senior fellow of the Center for the Study of Religion and Culture during 2003-2009.
 His lecturing has taken him across the United States and to Germany, Norway, Denmark, Hungary, Greece, Israel, Japan, and China.